 This most amazing creature is Edward Scissor Fish.
 He was a kit from Beadalot Enterprises Inc. (they seem to no longer exist), although I added a little and changed a little.
 I just love him!

+He is probably my favorite of all of my "odd little figures" that sit in a happy group where I can always see them.
 He was intended as a scissor fob.
 His mouth is lined with suede and embroidery scissors will fit right in.
 He is not practical as a scissor fob for someone who lives with cats.
 Cats that think beading is all about them.
 I rescued him three times from a furry ones mouth, and decided he could go up with my oddities instead!

-ame with a pattern, fabric, and beads.
+He is completely handmade.
+He came with a pattern, fabric, and beads.
 He is completely decorated with bead embroidery, head to toe, ummm... tail, and truly just gorgeous, if I do say so myself.
 There is a view here of his top and belly.
 He is kind of squashed, so I need to get a picture of him sitting up.
 You can not see his top fin so well, or how his mouth opens.

 Wednesday, June 25, 2008